 KRS 149.130(3) states "The county treasurer shall place one-half (1/2) of the funds to the credit of the public roads of his county and the other half (1/2) shall be distributed among the school districts in the county according to the area of the reserve in each school district.

 We recommend the fiscal court remit the national forestry receipts to the board of education.

-This was an oversight due to the finance officer being new.
-(Appointed: October 2016)
+This was an oversight by the finance officer.